What is a Dietician?

 You’ll treat complex clinical conditions such as:

 You can either work for the NHS or a private clinic to help individuals or at a public-health level.
-You will need to advise on food and health policy at a national, local and individual level.
+You will be required to give advice on food and health policies at a national, local and individual level.
 Dieticians are the only nutrition professionals that are statutorily regulated.

 Responsibilities